thegworld/gtx-browser/docs/memory/debugging_memory_issues.md

 # Debugging Memory Issues

-This page is designed to help Chromium developers debug memory issues.
+This page is designed to help GTx Browser developers debug memory issues.

 When in doubt, reach out to memory-dev@chromium.org.